populationgenomics/talos/docs/getting-started.md

 There are two primary entry points:

 - `preparation.nf` — downloads and formats data in preparation for Talos runs.
-- `main.nf` — imports and executes the two sub-workflows (annotation + Talos) that comprise a full run.
+- `main.nf` — imports and executes the two sub-workflows (`annotation` + `Talos`) that comprise a full run.

+And one secondary entrypoint:

+- `talos_only.nf` - runs the analysis portion of the workflow only, requires a previous completion of the `annotation` wf.

 ---